-We draw attention to note 4 in the consolidated financial statements which states that there is a material uncertainty as to how shareholders will vote at the next Annual General Meeting scheduled for September 2022, including the uncertainty on the result of how the shareholders want the divestment process to be conducted which casts significant doubt over the ability of the Group to continue as a Going Concern.
+We draw attention to note 4 in the consolidated financial statements which states that there is a material uncertainty as to how shareholders will vote at the next Annual General Meeting, including the uncertainty on the result of how the shareholders want the divestment process to be conducted which casts significant doubt over the ability of the Group to continue as a going concern.
 The consolidated financial statements do not include adjustments that would result if the Group was unable to continue as a going concern.